JayPatel20200/JaysBookStore/JaysBookStore/README.txt

  Created new class and interface for coverTypeRepository and added the migration - 20231120234643_CoverTypeDb 1852
  Created CoverTypeController and index and upsert
+ 1903
+ Added the Javascript file and corrected some referencing error in IUnitOfWork and UnitOfWork 1905
+ Added new model in models project and update the applicationDbContext and migrate it - 20231121000522_addProductToDb